PeaceHealth St Joseph Medical Center, Bellingham, WA

 They will develop a foundation of critical thinking skills that will enable the continuous learning, professional self-development, and innovation needed in an ever-changing health care environment.

 Required 4-6 weeks rotations include internal medicine, cardiology, surgery, intensive care, infectious disease/antimicrobial stewardship, and emergency medicine Additional longitudinal rotations include formulary management, pharmacy management, staffing, a teaching certificate program and a residency project.
-Current elective rotations include outpatient oncology, and palliative care.
+Current elective rotations include outpatient oncology, and informatics.
+Other electives may be available based on preceptor availability.
 The program provides flexibility to match rotations with areas of clinical interest for residents.

 Residents will have the opportunity to serve as preceptors for PharmD students and improve their teaching and mentoring skills.
 An on-line teaching certificate program is required.
 Additional opportunities for providing education to other medical professionals will be provided through Grand Rounds presentations and staff in-services.